 Some individuals asking: Can you pass a federal background check with a misdemeanor?
 May have heard that misdemeanors no longer appear on your record after 10 years.
 Unfortunately, this is only true for a handful of states that have laws that specifically prevent misdemeanors from showing up on background checks after 7 – 10 years.

-Can You Pass a Federal Background Check With a Misdemeanor Even if It Is Already Sealed?
+Can You Pass a Federal Background Check With a Misdemeanor Even If It Is Already Sealed?

 When it comes to a federal background check, this is not the case and any charge, arrest, and conviction from the individual’s entire life will be present on the background check.
 In many cases, the FBI will even be able to access records that have been sealed, so individuals should count on any and all criminal history coming to light during the check.